 1906 Thomas Dixon's drama The Clansman opens on Broadway, painting a sympathetic picture of the aims of the Ku Klux Klan.
 The drama runs 51 performances, ironically at the Liberty Theatre.
 It is later adapted to film by D.W.
-Griffith as the classic Birth of a Nation.
+Griffith as The Birth of a Nation.

-1911 Louise sings "I wonder how old I am?" in Gypsy, and here's the answer: Born today in Seattle is Rose Louise Hovick, later to become better known as stripper supreme Gypsy Rose Lee (1911–1970).
+1911 Louise sings "I wonder how old I am?" in Gypsy, and here's the answer: Born today in Seattle, Washington is Rose Louise Hovick, later to become known as stripper supreme Gypsy Rose Lee.
 She appears on Broadway in Star and Garter, Ziegfeld Follies of 1936, and other shows, and her life inspires the musical Gypsy.

 1913 A Good Little Devil adapted by Austin Strong from the French version by Rosemonde Gerard and Maurice Rostand, plays at the Republic Theatre for 131 performances.
 Mary Pickford and Lillian Gish are in the ensemble.

-1981 Wilford Leach's hilarious and original staging of The Pirates of Penzance moves to Broadway following a hit summer run at the Delacorte Theatre.
+1981 Wilford Leach's hilarious and original staging of The Pirates of Penzance moves to Broadway following a hit summer run at the Delacorte Theater.
 Starring Kevin Kline, Linda Ronstadt, George Rose, Rex Smith, Estelle Parsons, and Tony Azito, the production runs 787 performances, a Broadway record for Gilbert and Sullivan.

 1989 42nd Street closes on Broadway after 3,486 performances—the longest run ever for producer David Merrick.
 The musical featuring music by Harry Warren and Al Dubin opened in 1980 and was awarded the Tony Award for Best Musical.

 2005 A BBC broadcast of the adult-themed Jerry Springer: The Opera draws 45,000 complaints—but also a respectable 1.8 million TV viewers in Great Britain.